ai-med/quickNAT_pytorch/README.md

 ### Pre-requisites

 You need to have following in order for this library to work as expected
-1. Python >= 3.5
+1. python >= 3.5
-2. Pip >= 19.0
+2. pip >= 19.0
-2. Pytorch >= 1.0.0
+3. pytorch >= 1.0.0
-3. Numpy >= 1.14.0
+4. numpy >= 1.14.0
+5. nn-common-modules >=1.0 (https://github.com/ai-med/nn-common-modules, A collection of commonly used code modules in deep learning.
+Follow this link to know more about installation and usage)
-4. Squeeze and Excitation (https://github.com/ai-med/squeeze_and_excitation, Follow this link to know more about installation and usage)
+6. Squeeze and Excitation >=1.0 (https://github.com/ai-med/squeeze_and_excitation, Follow this link to know more about installation and usage)

 ### Training your model